 Second, the data represent a resource for investigating broader research questions in allied health, nursing, pharmacy and population health education, especially those related to outcomes such as academic success, career patterns and satisfaction.

-Specifically, the Longitudinal Study collects demographic, academic, attitudinal and career-related information about students and alumni, currently in many professional fields of study at the University (bioscience technologies, couple and family therapy, nursing, occupational therapy, pharmacy, physical therapy, public health, radiologic sciences and other programs in the School of Population Health).
+Specifically, the Longitudinal Study collects demographic, academic, attitudinal and career-related information about students and alumni, currently in many professional fields of study at the University (biomedical sciences, medical and laboratory sciences, couple and family therapy, nursing, occupational therapy, pharmacy, physical therapy, public health, radiologic sciences and other programs in the College of Population Health).

-During each academic year, the following eight main surveys are conducted:
+During each academic year, the following surveys are conducted:

 - New Student Survey: at orientation

 - Matriculant Survey: after completion of 1st semester